Dynamics AX to Dynamics 365 upgrades

 Upgrading from Dynamics AX to Dynamics 365

-We’ve recently done a couple of upgrades from AX 2012 to D365.
+We’ve recently done a couple of upgrades from AX 2012 to Dynamics 365 for Finance and Operations.
 I thought it might be beneficial for a quick synopsis of the different types we’ve encountered.

 The upgrade is pretty straightforward, but the R2 toolset is still in preview (and likely will be forever.)
 There are some bugs and quirks.
 Microsoft has done a good job supporting it, but it might be tough to stick to an estimated timeframe because you might run into something that requires a hotfix and you might be stuck waiting.